 Excavations in the ancient site of Ftelia indicated that the first inhabitants of the island were Carians.
 The ancient Mykonos developed a great culture and, in fact, the earliest amphora of ancient times, known as the Mykonos vase, was discovered on the island.
 Romans, Venetians, and Ottoman Turks ruled the island during different periods of time.
 Nonetheless, ever since the Greek War of Independence, Mykonos belongs to Greece.
 Learn more about the contribution of Mykonos in the war of independance.

 Because the inhabitants were great sailors, they provided help to the War, offering their 22 ships, 500 members of the crew, and 140 canons to the Greek Revolution against the Turkish yoke.

-The heroic revolutionary figure of Mykonos is a woman, Manto Mavrogenous who financed the Revolution, helped in the organization of fights, participate to the Filiki Etairia (a secret revolutionary organization) and managed to organize troops in order to revolt against the Turks in 1822.
+The heroic revolutionary figure of Mykonos is Manto Mavrogenous, a female who financed the Revolution, helped in the organization of fights, participated in the Filiki Eteria (a secret revolutionary organization), and managed to organize troops to revolt against the Turks in 1822.

 Later on, the island succeeded to reinforce its commercial power and make the economy bloom using textiles - the most important source of income for the families.
 The textile was of such high quality that it was traded around Greece and abroad.